brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Hector vs Achilles from _Troy_](https://www.youtube.com/watch?v=NQ62frK74u0) - Two quintessential Fighters squaring off against each other.
 - [King Bradley from _Full Metal Alchemist: Brotherhood_](https://www.youtube.com/watch?v=xPh6DzcKYbQ) - Bradley's martial prowess is hinted at early on in the series, but when we see him really fight, he proves that a guy with a sword can be just as terrifying as any magical or technological threat.
+- [Mikasa Ackerman from _Attack on Titan_](https://www.youtube.com/watch?v=5SQ-wzUCj6U) - Mikasa is one of _Attack on Titan's_ biggest badasses and she trains tirelessly to keep her fighting edge.
 - [Auron from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-auron/) - _Final Fantasy X's_ stoic badass is a great example of a Fighter.